 Title Page.
-This page includes: (1) title of the article; (2) first name, middle initial, and last name of each author, with highest academic degrees(s); (3) name of department(s) and institution(s) to which the work should be attributed (4) disclaimers, if any; (5) name and postal, e-mail, and organization's homepage addresses of author responsible for correspondence; (6) name and address of author to whom requests for reprints should be addressed, or statement that reprints will not be available; (7) source(s) of support in the form of grants, equipment, drugs, or all of these; and (8) name of group and date and place of presentation, if paper was previously presented orally or as a poster.
+This page includes: (1) the title of the article; (2) first name, middle initial, and last name of each author, with highest academic degrees(s); (3) name of department(s) and institution(s) to which the work should be attributed; (4) disclaimers, if any; (5) name and postal, e-mail, organization's homepage addresses of author responsible for correspondence; (6) name and address of author to whom requests for reprints should be addressed, or statement that reprints will not be available; (7) source(s) of support in the form of grants, equipment, drugs, or all of these; (8) name of group and date and place of presentation, if paper was previously presented orally or as a poster; (9) word count, including abstract, text, and references; and (10) number of tables or figures.